 |Putting the money in a standard instant-access savings account with a 1% interest rate||You'd earn £1,419 in interest.||You'd earn £5,678 in interest.|

 Sources: Family Building Society's offset mortgage calculator; Santander's mortgage overpayment calculator

 For higher-rate and additional-rate taxpayers in particular, offset mortgages can be a tax-efficient way to use your savings.

 You won’t pay any tax on savings income, or use up your Personal Savings Allowance, because you won’t be earning interest on your cash.

 Your savings will still be generating a return – by bringing down your interest payments – but you won’t face a tax bill.

 - Find out more: tax on savings interest

 Family offset mortgages

-While an offset mortgage is linked to a separate bank account, a current account mortgage (CAM) combines your debts and savings into a single account where, like an offset mortgage, the savings you have reduce the interest payable on your debt.
+While an offset mortgage is linked to a separate bank account, a current account mortgage (CAM) combines your debts and savings into a single account.
+CAMs can sometimes include balances for loans and credit cards as well as your mortgage.